ckrilow/dev-ckrilow/pipelines/0025-qc_normalization/README.md

 * Add `docs/methods.pdf` file.
 * Add brief description of module.
-* `scanpy_merge-dev.py`: Implement per sample filtering for scanpy merge.
-* `scanpy_merge-dev.py`: If it were important to have a per sample filter, merge could be re-designed to accomodate this.
 * `scanpy_normalize_pca.py`: Enable regress out.
 * `scanpy_normalize_pca.py`: Enable layers.
 * `scanpy_cluster.py`: Choose proper data normalization for marker identification and plots (right now I think it uses the same data used for dimensionality reduction).

+# Enhancement list

+* `scanpy_merge-dev.py`: If it were important to have a per sample filter, merge could be re-designed to accommodate this.
 * `scanpy_cluster.py`: Currently for clustering, we can change method (leiden or louvain), resolution, and n_pcs.
 Are there other parameters that need to be scaled over?

-# Enhancement list

 * Check phenotypes against predicted sex from gene expression.
 * Add basic QC plots - try to do this in R from anndata frame?
 * Scrublet functionality + add to metadata + cluster distributions